Why does New Zealand need to use 1080?

 GPS systems ensure baits are distributed very accurately from the air.
 Since the 1970s, the average quantity of bait used in forests has dropped from 40kg a hectare to less than 2kg for cereal baits – the equivalent of four baits in an area the size of a tennis court.

 How effective is 1080 on rats and possums?

 When correctly applied, 1080 is very effective.
-One aerial application can kill over 95% of possums and close to 100% of rats in the targeted area, although rat numbers can rebound in one or two years.
-However, birds and other native species can benefit greatly from having one or two good breeding seasons without large scale predation by rats.
+One aerial application can kill over 95% of possums and close to 100% of rats in the targeted area, although rat numbers can bounce back in one or two years.
+However, birds and other native species can benefit greatly from having one or two good breeding seasons without large-scale predation by rats.

 1080 can also kill all or most stoats after they feed on the bodies of rats that have been killed by 1080.